-Recommended Prereq: ECE145, ECE210, and ECE212, or concurrent enrollment (2 lec/1 lab) 3 sem hrs
+Prereq: C or better in ECE145, ECE210, and ECE212 (2 lec/1 lab)

 ECE 250 Early Childhood Education Practicum

 This course combines a supervised, 100-hour fieldwork experience with on-campus group seminars.
 The 100 hours of fieldwork will be spent in a classroom with children between the ages of 3-5 years.
 It is designed to provide students with the opportunity to apply the theories, principles and developmentally appropriate practices of early childhood education.
 Emphasis is placed on students' understanding and self-evaluation of their roles as teachers of young children and as members of a teaching team.